Here’s how the Green Prescription (GRx) process works for the health professional and patient.

-- The patient’s progress on their path to an active lifestyle is reported back to the referring health professional.
+- The patient’s progress on their path to a healthier lifestyle is reported back to the referring health professional.

 - If the patient feels they would benefit from ongoing support, they are encouraged to ask their health professional for another GRx.

 Not sure what level of exercise is appropriate?
 Download ‘What Intensity – A Guide to Exercise and Activity Levels’ from the Resources page.

-The Green Prescription (GRx) initiative is a health professional's written advice to a patient or their family to encourage and support them becoming more physically active as part of a total health plan.
-The scheme encourages general practitioners to target several medical conditions associated with inactivity, and has been used by over 80% of New Zealand general practitioners.
+The Green Prescription (GRx) initiative is a health professional's written advice to a patient or their family to encourage and support them becoming more physically active and eat healthier as part of a total health plan.

 The initiative consists of two components: GRx (for adults) and the GRx Active Families programme which aims to increase physical activity for children, young people and their families, and was introduced in 2004.

 GRx began in 1998.
-The initiative was transferred from Sport and Recreation New Zealand in 2009 to the Ministry of Health with the expectation in future that funding would be more closely aligned with other services helping manage long term conditions.
+The initiative was transferred from Sport and Recreation New Zealand (SPARC) in 2009 to the Ministry of Health with the expectation in future that funding would be more closely aligned with other services helping manage long term conditions.

 Most referrals for GRx are to support prevention and management in patients with chronic disease and long term conditions such as cardiovascular disease and diabetes.
 In particular, GRx encourage patients to manage their own conditions by increasing physical activity and improving nutrition.

 Core GRx funding of $3.784 million was transferred from SPARC to the Ministry with additional one-off funding of $1.6 million which ended in July 2012.

 On 1 July 2012 the Ministry devolved GRx funding and management to district health boards (DHBs) to enable better co-ordination of initiatives at a regional level and fit with plans for better integration of health services.
 The Ministry maintains national overview of the initiative and monitors progress through quarterly reports and annual surveys.

-Some DHBs and PHOs contribute funding to the initiative to provide group programme support and strengthen the nutrition component of GRx..
+Some DHBs and PHOs contribute funding to the initiative to provide more intensive group programme support and strengthen the nutrition component of GRx.